TangoGroup/churchmetrics-api/sections/organizations.md

 }
 ```

-This will return ```200 OK``` if the update was a success, along with the current JSON representation of the church in the response body.
+This will return ```200 OK``` if the update was a success, along with the current JSON representation of the organization in the response body.